luisamiranda/solus/README.md

 # Solus

-A homepage that cares: Solus asks how your day is going, and tries to complement your mood with images and colour.
-The page will talk back to the user to refine understanding.
+A homepage that cares: Solus asks how your day is going, and tries to complement your mood with images, colour, and optional sound.
+The page will talk back to the user to refine understanding of her mood.

 # Uses the Web Speech API